 Right before the visitation started, he thought he’d see if his kids wanted some time to say their good-byes to their mother, so they all went in and saw her.
 His daughter immediately panicked, “DAD, where did you find that dress?”
 He said he’d seen it on her recently, and he thought it would look lovely on her.
 His daughter said, “That’s not her dress.”
 Turned out it was her best friend’s.
 And there wasn’t a thing they could do about it, except pull her friend aside and warn her.

-3 thoughts on “proving it’s better to laugh
+3 responses to “proving it’s better to laugh”

 Share your thoughts on this!